 UT faculty members were recognized at an Oak Ridge National Laboratory event Thursday.
 The researchers are four participants in the UT-ORNL Collaborative Cohort Program.
-Under the new UT-ORNL Science Alliance program, underrepresented UT-Knoxville junior faculty will collaborate with ORNL early career scientists.

 The Science Alliance is seeking proposals from select faculty members for the new Science Alliance-Liane B. Russell Fellowship Collaborative Cohort Program.
 This program is a new joint directed research and development effort that will nurture collaboration between underrepresented junior faculty and Oak Ridge National Laboratory junior scientists.
 Applications are due Friday, January 31.